Commodore-Bench/cbm64chippwronstate/README.md

 ## How To Use It

-First, disconnect and peripherals and remove any cartridges from the expansion port.
+First, disconnect any peripherals and remove any cartridges from the expansion port.
 Then power on the machine.
+And grab the probes to your scope, or logic probe.

 The general approach to fault diagnosis is as follows: